 Food & Beverage 3

 Concession options at Ron Joyce Stadium are about what one would expect from a football venue in the OUA.
 There is one main concession stand under the grandstand.
-This is operated by Paradise Catering and has a very limited variety of options.
-Hot dogs ($4.50), veggie dogs, sausage, chili dogs, hot beef sandwiches, nachos, popcorn ($2) chips and chocolate bars are all available.
+This is operated by Paradise Catering and as a very limited variety of options.
+Hot dogs ($4.50), Veggie Dogs, Sausage, Chilli Dogs, Hot Beef Sandwiches, nachos, popcorn ($2) chips and chocolate bars are all available.
 Soft drinks ($2.50) and water are also available.
 For fans of age who wish an alcoholic beverage, there is also a beer garden in the north end zone.
-The David Braley Athletic Centre is attached to Ron Joyce Stadium and there is also a Tim Hortons inside which is also available on game days.
+The David Braley Athletic Centre is attached to Ron Joyce Stadium and there is also a Tim Hortons inside which is also available on gamedays.
 Concession stands operate as cash only, so a stop at the ATM before the game is in order.

 The field at Ron Joyce Stadium is synthetic and runs from north to south.
 To the south of the stadium is the David Braley Athletic Centre, which essentially joins the stadium with the Ivor Wynne Centre, which houses the Burridge Gymnasium, home for McMaster basketball.
-The north end zone features a new video board and scoreboard.
-Ron Joyce Stadium has had a video board since the beginning, but it had fallen into disrepair and was in definite need of replacement.
+The north end zone feature a new videoboard and scoreboard.
+Ron Joyce Stadium has had a videoboard since the beginning, but it had fallen into disrepair and was in definite need of replacement.
 The field and stadium are encased with smart looking wrought iron fencing and the whole facility still has a fresh look to it even after a decade of use.